Emergency Preparedness Planning: Keeping Calm in a Crisis

-No two emergency preparedness plans are identical.
-Variables that can affect your community’s specific requirements might include the type of housing you have, your location, your available resources and your demographics, to name just a few.
+No two emergency plans are identical.
+Variables that can affect your community’s specific requirements might include the type of community or building you have, your location, your available resources and your demographics, to name just a few.
 Despite these differences, your association can create an effective – and life-saving – plan by following these eight basic steps.

-Your board already has a lot of responsibilities, and designing an emergency preparedness plan takes some dedicated work.
+1. Establish a committee.Designing an emergency preparedness plan takes some dedicated work.
 Start by forming a committee or assigning an existing committee (such as a security committee) to do the preliminary research and make recommendations.

 For example, the Ironwood Community wanted to establish an orderly way to check on the welfare of residents in every home.
 “People make a lot of assumptions,” says Farrar, “and we didn’t want that to result in a home being overlooked.
 So we came up with a process that included tagging each home with ribbons when they’d been checked.”